TABLE OF CONTENTS

 Most of these requirements you already have or are easy to obtain, but a merchant account can be tricky when you first open your business.
 Traditional banks often frown upon approving businesses in this industry for a few reasons.

 - First of all, your business is run online.
 Companies selling a service involves higher risk because there is no proof that you delivered what the customer purchased.
-Physical products are easier to track and tend to result in less chargebacks and fraud disputes.
+Physical products are easier to track and tend to result in fewer chargebacks and fraud disputes.

 - Secondly, banks would prefer to not work with customers who may be financially irresponsible or strapped for cash.
 These types of clients tend to cause a higher number of chargebacks.
 Too many of those and your merchant account will be closed by the supporting bank.

 - On top of that, merchant services fraud is much more prevalent on the internet than most other in-person business types.
 This is something to be aware of and may even require extra procedures to mitigate and reduce risk factors from it.
-Processors and banks will be able to help you out with ecommerce fraud prevention best practices so that this risk doesn’t become a bigger issue.
+Processors and banks will be able to help you out with eCommerce fraud prevention best practices so that this risk doesn’t become a bigger issue.

 Be aware of tier one, traditional merchant account providers because they, most likely, will not be able to support you.
 Merchants in this space who have used other payment processors like PayPal and Stripe have initially been approved for a merchant account, but it soon gets shut down.
 The problem is this business niche is considered high risk and is against their terms of service.
 This is a common issue with credit repair businesses, so you should be aware before submitting your application that you have a chance for being accepted.